riccardovacirca/dev.tomeex/docs/PROJECT.md

 **Always use `groupId` for directory paths, not `artifactId`**.
 Example: webapp with `artifactId=myapp` and `groupId=com.example` lives in `projects/com.example/`.

-### Hot Reload Strategy
+### Deployment Strategy

-**Quick Deploy (make):**
-1. Compiles Java sources to `target/classes/`
-2. Uses `rsync` to sync classes to exploded WAR at `/usr/local/tomee/webapps/{app}/`
-3. Touches `web.xml` to trigger TomEE hot reload
-4. Fast iteration - seconds not minutes
+**Note:** Quick-deploy (incremental rsync) is currently DISABLED due to JNDI context corruption issues after multiple hot reloads.
+See README.md for details.

-**Full Deploy (make deploy):**
+**Standard Deploy (make or make deploy):**
-1. Builds complete WAR file
+1. Builds complete WAR file with Maven
-2. Removes old deployment
+2. Removes old deployment from TomEE webapps
-3. Copies new WAR to webapps/
+3. Copies new WAR to webapps/ directory
-4. TomEE extracts and deploys
+4. TomEE automatically extracts and deploys the WAR
-5. Use for major changes or first deployment
+5. Use for all deployments until hot reload issues are resolved

 ### Database Setup Flow